 For each pixel, the model first computes the amount of annual soil loss from that pixel, then computes the sediment delivery ratio (SDR), which is the proportion of soil loss actually reaching the stream.
-The amount of local annual soil loss from a pixel is given by the Revised Universal Soil Loss Equation (RUSLE).
+The amount of local annual soil loss from a pixel is given by the Revised Universal Soil Loss Equation (RUSLE)1.
 The model then computes a connectivity index (IC) for each pixel.
-The connectivity index describes the hydrological linkage between sources of sediment (from the landscape) and sinks (like streams.).
-Higher values of IC indicate that source erosion is more likely to make it to a sink (i.e. is more connected), which happens, for example, when there is sparse vegetation or higher slope.
-Lower values of IC (i.e. lower connectivity) are associated with more vegetated areas and lower slopes.
+The connectivity index describes the hydrological linkage between sources of sediment (from the landscape) and sinks (such as streams.).
+Higher values of IC indicate that source erosion is more likely to make it to a sink (i.e., is more connected), which happens, for example, when there is sparse vegetation or higher slope.
+Lower values of IC (i.e., lower connectivity) are associated with more vegetated areas and lower slopes.
 The local soil loss and connectivity index are combined to compute sediment export: the amount of sediment eroded from a pixel that actually reaches the stream.

-The RUSLE factors for Inle Lake watershed were quantified based on the equations proposed for Myanmar by Emtehani and Rutten:
+The RUSLE factors for Inle Lake watershed were quantified based on the equations proposed for Myanmar by Emtehani and Rutten2:

-- R factor: map based on 2010 2019 CHIRPS precipitation patterns; - K factor: map based on ISRIC SoilGrids (250m) soil texture; - o C factor: table, per SERVIR-Mekong land cover type and based on average MODIS NDVI.
+- R factor: map based on 2010 2019 CHIRPS precipitation patterns; - K factor: map based on ISRIC SoilGrids (250 m) soil texture; - o C factor: table, per SERVIR-Mekong land cover type and based on average MODIS NDVI.

 The ES of interest in this analysis is the reduction of sediment export by natural vegetation.
-Therefore, similar to the SWY model application, this ES was expressed by a difference map between the current situation and an "all-agriculture" scenario.
+Therefore, similar to the Seasonal Water Yield model application, this ES was expressed by a difference map between the current situation and an "all-agriculture" scenario.
+The analysis was performed with a spatial resolution of 90 m, which is equal to the pixel size of the digital elevation model used to determine the hydrological network.

-Figure 7.
+Figure 8.
 Principles of the InVEST Sediment Delivery Ratio model (source: InVEST online user guide).